shuboxio/shubox-site/src/jekyll/_posts/2018-05-10-choosing-the-right-next-gen-format-for-your-images.md

 There are a bunch of other image formats, such as BMPs, EXIFs, and TIFFs, but those have largely fallen out of favor even though they still technically work.

-With this advice, you can't go wrong.
+For years this advice would serve you well.
 But the web is still evolving and there are new file formats to consider when putting your images on the web.

 ## The advanced way to choose image types